Paula Brooks: Post-Crisis

 In the pages of Young All-Stars she was retroactively renamed the Tigress.
 These stories took place prior to her villainous career as the Huntress.

 At this point, the young Paula Brooks (approximately age 18-19) is a superheroine, and fights both Nazis and criminals alongside Iron Munro, the first Fury, Neptune Perkins, Tsunami and Dan the Dyna-Mite.
 During these stories, Paula expresses a fan worship of Paul Kirk, the Manhunter.
 She frequently makes a play for Iron Munro as well.
 During a battle with the Nazi warriors known as Axis Amerika, Tigress is attacked and seemingly killed by the Valkyrie known as Gudra.
 She was revived (it is unclear if she really was actually dead) with a new attitude, which eventually leads to her becoming the villainous Huntress.
 In the late 1990s JSA Returns mini-series, Tigress has yet to fully embrace her villainous attitude and was still operating as a heroine and companion of Manhunter.

 Upon donning a tiger-skin costume and becoming Huntress years later, Paula Brooks tracked down Wildcat and trapped him in her private zoo as part of her plan to capture people who would throw people in prison.
 Wildcat became the first person she caught to break out.

 Huntress returned where she plotted to capture Ted Grant and replace him with a double so that she would bet on his opponent and get money when the double lost.
 When Huntress captured "Stretch" Skinner, she drew the attention of Wildcat.
 Huntress and Wildcat fought to a draw as Wildcat and Skinner escaped her ship.
-When Ted won his bout, a disguised Huntress watched the match and later slipped away.
+When Ted won, a disguised Huntress watched the match and later slipped away.